Opentrons/opentrons/api/docs/v2/new_pipette.rst

 API Load Names
 ==============

-The pipette's load name is the first parameter of the ``load_instrument()`` method.
+The pipette's API load name (``instrument_name``) is the first parameter of the ``load_instrument()`` method.
 It tells your robot which attached pipette you're going to use in a protocol.
-The table below lists the API load names for the currently available Flex and OT-2 pipettes.
+The tables below list the API load names for the currently available Flex and OT-2 pipettes.

 .. tabs::